pry666/MaciDSAViz/README.md

 # MaciDSAViz

 ## MaciDSAViz
-Our dataset and code is avaliable in this reposistory.
+Our dataset and code is available in this reposistory.

 ### MaciDSAViz/dataset
 Our dataset is in this folder with a csv showing the difficulty